-The idea behind a Service Level Agreement (SLA) is for an organization to set out the minimum performance levels which they will deliver.
+A Service Level Agreement (SLA) is where an organization sets out the minimum performance levels which they will deliver.
 These agreements are often used in IT services, software as a service (SaaS), and other similar businesses where it is essential for both parties to know what is expected from each party.

 Every tech business needs to have a Service Level Agreement in place to ensure all parties live up to their commitments, and it's just as important for customers to know what they're getting when they sign on for services with your company.